DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 ```
 What is the index in this case?
 Can you explain why?

-We'll see one other feature of dataframes in the near future:  the types of data.
-Pandas allow every variable (that is, column) to have a different data type, but the type must be the same within a column.
+We'll see one other feature of dataframes in the near future:  the type of each column of data.
+Pandas allows every variable (that is, column) to have a different data type, but the type must be the same within a column.
 With our dataframe `df`, we get the types from `df.dtypes`:
 ```python
 name     object
 x1        int64
 x2        int64
 x3      float64
 ```
-Evidently `x1` and `x2` are integers, and `x3` is a float.
+Evidently `x1` and `x2` are integers and `x3` is a float.
 They're no different from the types of numbers we can across in the previous chapter.
 The first column, `name`, is something different.
 Object is the name Pandas gives to things it can't turn into numbers -- strings, essentially.
-Sometime, as here, that makes sense:  names like `Dave` and `Spencer` are naturally strings.
+Sometimes, as here, that makes sense:  names like `Dave` and `Spencer` are naturally strings.
 But in many cases we've run across, numbers are given the dtype object because there was something in the data that didn't look like a number.
-More on that later.
+We'll see more of that later on.

 **Exercise.** What does the method `df.mean` do?  `df.describe()`?  `df.T`?

 ## Working with variables